 is required for this to function properly.
 This video is a concept test of the GG boom.

-The length will be 2 meters.
+The full length is 2 m.

-Block Diagram of the ChargerSat-1 Flight EPS
+Block Diagram of the ChargerSat-1 EPS

 - Matt Rodencal, 2012, International Astronautical Congress